sxy-sun/sxy-sun.github.io/_posts/2023-02-07-graph-search-algorithms-in-path-planning.md

 math: true
 ---

-> This post is my notes from the class I am taking "ROB 511 Advanced Robot Operating System" offered by Prof. Chad Jenkins at University of Michigan.
-This will be archived under category `Robotics`->`Path Planning`.

 To build a robot that can go to a desired destination, we need to teach it how to plan the path.
 Path planning is about the best way to get from A to B. It allows robots to navigate the environments from previously constructed maps autonomously.
 A path planner finds a set of waypoints (or setpoints) for the robot to traverse and reach its goal location without collision, and there are many ways to do so.